TobinCavanaugh/sstr/README.md

 `...`

 #### Complex Functionality Example:
 > This demonstrates the stack allocated nature and the speed of the operations we perform.
-Note the fact that there is no use of the `free` keyword, however the `i` value can be arbitrarily high without any concern of freeing.
+Note the fact that there is no use of the `free` function within PrintThing(), however the `i` value can be arbitrarily high without any concern of freeing.
 There is also no concern over buffer overruns, as all functions are designed to gracefully handle out of bounds indexing.
+The function `realize`s the stack string by placing it on the heap then returning that string, which we can print from our loop, then free the respective pointer.
 ```C
 #include <stdio.h>
 #include "sstr.h"